 Step 3: Create your eLearning course

 When you have an outline, you can go on to the course development stage.
 With the right authoring software, the possibilities for creation are endless.
 If you want to build courses fast and hassle free, try iSpring Suite.
-This is a user-friendly authoring toolkit that will let you create online courses, quizzes, video tutorials, role-play scenarios, and interactive activities right in PowerPoint.
+This is a user-friendly authoring toolkit that will let you create online courses, online quizzes, video tutorials, role-play scenarios, and interactive activities right in PowerPoint.

 When it comes to creating customer service training, there are three core content types that are incredibly effective: